 Tennis is a favorite sport enjoyed by people of all ages and ability levels, but like any other sport, it comes with risks.
 The repetitive nature of tennis and playing on the hard surface of the court can cause players to suffer a foot injury.
 While not all injuries can be prevented, there are certain precautions you can take to help avoid many of them.
-Our sports medicine podiatrists explain some common foot injuries and what to do if you’re injured on the court.
+Our DFW sports medicine podiatrist discusses some of the most common tennis foot injuries and what to do if you’re injured on the court.

 Tennis players can experience a variety of foot injuries caused by the repetitive movement required, constant side-to-side motion, and quick stops.
 All can be hard on the feet and ankles.
 Other causes include:

 - Wearing the wrong type of shoes for the sport and type of court surface you are playing on

 - Not warming up or stretching before playing

 - Jumping to hit a ball and landing incorrectly on your foot

 Often, a tennis player will suffer a sprained ankle during a tennis match or while practicing.
 A sprained ankle happens when you land incorrectly on your foot and twist or injure the ligaments on the side of the ankle.

 3 Common Types of Tennis Foot Injuries

 - Achilles tendinitis is a condition caused by overuse.
 If you strain the tendon on the back of your ankle that connects to your calf when stopping or sprinting suddenly, it can cause swelling and sharp pain in the back of the leg above your heel.

 - Plantar fasciitis is inflammation of the plantar facia, the thick band of tissue on the bottom of the foot that connects the heel bone to the toes.
 This condition can cause heel pain and often develops due to overtraining.